limbernie/limbernie.github.io/_posts/2018-02-09-evilscience-walkthrough.md

 layout/scripts/jquery.flexslider-min.js
 ```

-Two of them stood out: `?file=research.php` and `?file=about.php`.
+Two of them stood out immediately: `?file=about.php` and `?file=research.php`.
 Could this be a LFI  vulnerability?
-We'll see.
+We shall see.

 ### Directory/File Enumeration